 Santa face sugar cookies are the cutest treats you’ve ever seen.
 With snow-white beards and bright red hats, they make any party much more fun.

-I used a basic sugar cookie dough, a raindrop cutter, and a small circle cutter to make the shapes for his face and 3 dimensional mustache!
+I used a basic sugar cookie dough for these Santa face cookies, a raindrop cutter, and a small circle cutter to make the shapes for his face and 3 dimensional mustache!
 Don’t you just love how his little stache sits on top?

 If you don’t already have raindrop and circle shaped cookie cutters, you’ll want to get them to be prepped and ready to bake.
 These are some of my favorite circle cutters.
 And this raindrop cutter set has the perfect size.

-Santa face sugar cookies have a twinkle in the eyes and a sweet bite!
+Santa face cookies have a twinkle in the eyes and a sweet bite!

 These will also be the hit of the cookie swap!
 Just tell me if you don’t win, or get the most compliments and gushes ever!